 If ease of access is as important for you as it was for Benita and Josh, we’ll need to consider how the conservatory connects to the rest of the house and garden.
 In this family’s case, the most important function of the conservatory was to open up the available kitchen space.
 In other situations, we could also look at how to provide direct access from the garden to the conservatory.

-It was a real pleasure for us to be involved in a project that made a noticeable difference to the lives of a local family.
+It was a real pleasure for us to be involved in a project that made a noticeable difference in the lives of a local family.
 Anyone who watches the show will surely agree that the transformation to their home and garden was absolutely stunning, with incredible work done throughout the property by Alan’s team.

 If you missed the show and want to catch up, it’s available to watch now on ITV Player.
 If you’re interested in a similar conservatory to the one we installed for Benita and Josh, take a look at our uPVC lean-to conservatories or get in touch.